EvitcaStudio/Pathway/README.md

    - `pOptions.diagonal`: Whether or not the pathfinder allows diagonal moves `boolean`
    - `pOptions.mode`: How this instance will move. `collision` for moving with collisions in mind (movePos). `position` for moving with no collisions in mind (setPos). `string`
    - `pOptions.pixelsPerSecond`: The speed in pixels this instance moves per second.
 This setting only works when `pOptions.mode` is set to `position`.`number`
-   - `pOptions.ignore`: An array of diobs that will be ignored when calculating the path `array`
+   - `pOptions.exclude`: An array of diobs that will be excluded when calculating the path `array`
    - `pOptions.minDistance`: The minimum distance this pathway system will use to calculate if you have reached the (next) node. `number`
    - `pOptions.maxStuckCounter`: The maximum amount of ticks of pInstance being in the same position as the last tick before its considered stuck. `number`
 	- `pOptions.onPathComplete`: Callback for when pInstance makes it to the `function`